 This can be argued to be the only pattern found in most of the world’s languages, and perhaps the primary pattern in all of them.

-However, the distinction between consonant and vowel is not always clear cut: there are syllabic consonants and non-syllabic vowels in many of the world’s languages.
+However, the distinction between consonants and vowels is not always clear-cut: there are syllabic consonants and non-syllabic vowels in many of the world’s languages.

 This Italian pronunciation guide introduces letters first, then deals with other aspects of this language.